Nettenchelys taylori

 Nettenchelys taylori is an eel in the family Nettastomatidae (duckbill/witch eels).
 It was described by Alfred William Alcock in 1898.
 It is a marine, deep-water dwelling eel which is known from a single specimen from India, in the western Indian Ocean.
-From the specimen it is known to dwell at a depth of 786 m, and females are known to reach a total length of 53.3 cm.
+From the specimen it is known to dwell at a depth of 786 m, and to reach a total length of 53.3 cm.

+Etymology

 The species epithet "taylori" refers to Commander A. Dundas Taylor of the Indian Navy, credited by the author as playing a notable role in the revival of the Marine Survey of India in 1874.